gemmaellis16/memory_game/README.md

 * I had many issues on the mobile display trying to get the hamburger icon to sit on the right in the [navbar](screenshots/mobile-issue.png)so using float:right and position:absolute helped the issue.

-* On the laptop view I also had issues with making my text in the [navbar](screenshots/laptop-issue.png) sit to the right (float:right) with correct spacing (line-spacing:4px) this helped solve the issue.

-* I also had issues with my [map](screenshots/map.png) - after the validator not liking my iframe in the html I decided to change the map, which gave me styling issues so it took me quite a long time to [center](screenshots/map-center.png) the image, and correct the height as I was confusing between the map-wrapper, map and iframe in the css.
-As a result I targeted the iframe with an id and then used min-height: 360px; and width: 600px.

-* When looking at my live wesbite, dev tools has an error come up on each [page](screenshots/devtools.png).
-I have found the explanation on [Github](https://github.community/t/i-have-no-idea-what-the-interest-cohort-is/179780/2) which explains it's to ensure the privacy of our users when browsing GitHub Pages sites.
-So due to this I have left the page as it is.

 [Back to top](#table-of-contents)